hijoput4/SharingWare/readme.md

     Use: https://archive.org/details/native-linux-games-collection   ⚠️ you will need to create an account at archive.org to see the contents.
     Use: https://forum.torrminatorr.com/viewforum.php?f=19  ⚠️ you will need to create an account at Torrminatorr to see the contents.

+### 34- I want to make some deepfakes of pics and videos, what can I use?

+    Use: https://github.com/VisoMasterFusion/VisoMaster-Fusion      Face changer, very accurate in frontal faces.⚠ DO NOT UPLOAD FAKES OF PEOPLE TO INTERNET.

+### 35- I want to use AI voice to make videos, what can I use?

+    Use: https://github.com/masterofobzene/ChatterboxToolkitUI   ⚠ DO NOT UPLOAD FAKES OF PEOPLE TO INTERNET.

 <br>